 Read more: Journey from Beijing to Ulaanbaatar via Erlian

 Our welcome to the city was intensive.
 One taxi driver decided we would be his main pray of the day and we couldn’t get rid of him for at least 10 minutes.
-We forget to pre-upload Google maps to at least know where we are and where we are heading.
-Luckily other people in China were nice and were pointing us in the right direction and a bus to take.
+We forget to pre-upload Google maps to know at least where we are and where we are heading.
+Luckily other people in China were helpful and were pointing us in the right direction and a bus to take.

-Datong could be quite a strange city but it may provide a good view of today’s China.
+Datong could be quite a strange city, but it may provide a good view of today’s China.
 Many things are rebuilt from scratch especially temples inside the city walls where new areas cross with old parts that looks almost like ghettos.
-Some streets are unpaved and few areas are after an attack of a wrecking ball but remained abandoned so far.
+Some streets are unpaved, and few areas are after an attack of a wrecking ball but remained abandoned so far.
 Reconstruction is hectic on one side and slow on the other side that on some new buildings you could see teeth of age already.
 Newly rebuilt walls contrast with old and new skyscrapers behind.

 During our stay, we were lucky to see maybe the biggest city’s event in years.
 The Jackie Chan Action Movie Week.
-Billboards were literally everywhere.
+Billboards were everywhere.
 The old city main square and the street with our hostel was full of stalls with food and drinks and crowded especially during the night.
 Even we were not able to get any ticket for any movie we enjoyed it.